CMPS-6100/lab-09-template/lab-10.md

 The server will read in a message from the user, and send it to the client.

-The client will recieve this message and print it to the screen in the format:
+The client will receive this message and print it to the screen in the format:

 `server: server's message`